smashmath/smashmath/_projects/firstordersystemsquick.md

 ---
-layout: page
+layout: distill
 title: Solving Systems of First Order DE's like a boss
 date: 2021-12-02 0
 description: some ballin' tips and tricks
 comments: true
 importance: 1
 category: systems of differential equations
+authors:
+  - name: Grant Fisher
+    url: ""
+    affiliations:
+      name: None
+toc:
+  - name: 2x2s
+    subsections:
+      - name: General Observations
+      - name: Finding Eigenvalues
+      - name: How to solve them quickly
+      - name: The Formulas
+  - name: 3x3s
+  - name: 2x2 Examples
+    subsections:
+      - name: Zero Trace
+      - name: Singular
+      - name: Complex
+      - name: Defective
+  - name: Off by a scalar matrix example
 ---

-I recommend reading/skimming [this post](../eigentricks/) first on ways to very quickly identify the characteristic polynomial, eigenvalues, and eigenvectors.
+I recommend reading/skimming [this post](../eigentricks/){:target="_blank"} first on ways to very quickly identify the characteristic polynomial, eigenvalues, and eigenvectors.

-We are going to be discussing how to solve systems of differential equations with constant coefficients like an absolutely bodacious baller.
+We are going to be discussing how to solve systems of differential equations with constant coefficients like a bodacious baller.

 \begin{equation} \label{prob}
 \textbf{x}'=A\textbf{x},\quad \textbf{x}(0)=\textbf{x}_0